 Under the supervision of Stanhope Johnson, who by then was a well-known architect in his own right, the work of restoring the house and kitchen was completed in 1956 and dedicated in 1957.
 In 1960, work continued in an effort to restore the law office and other buildings to the way they would have looked in Henry’s day.

-Today, Red Hill docents interpret the buildings and grounds as close as they are able to show how they would have functioned during Patrick Henry’s lifetime.
-Our Red Hill historians have pieced together information from different sources—including the Stanhope Johnson sketches and estate inventory taken following Henry’s death in 1799—to determine how the different buildings were utilized by the family.
+Today, docents interpret the buildings and grounds as close as they are able to show how they would have functioned during Patrick Henry’s lifetime.
+Our historians have pieced together information from different sources—including the Stanhope Johnson sketches and estate inventory taken following Henry’s death in 1799—to determine how the different buildings were utilized by the family.

 The rooms in each building are staged taking into account that in a colonial household, every space would have been used for multiple purposes.
 For example, Henry’s law office, where he did his writing and work during the day, likely doubled as overflow sleeping space for the older boys or guests at night.
 The main room of the home would have served as space for entertaining visitors during the day, and then been used for sleeping space for the family at night.

-If you are interested in how different buildings at Red Hill would have been used, ask your docent on your next trip to Red Hill.
+If you are interested in how different buildings would have been used, ask your docent on your next trip to Red Hill.
 They will be happy to explain why things are staged as they are, and how else the spaces might have been used back in colonial times!